Posts Tagged ‘John Leffler’

 Of course these days there will be some type of law against exploitation of the fine, feminine form in such a gratuitous, crass commercial manner.
 Now ‘yerd have to equalise things by having some blokes in the mix, somebody of trans-gender not to forgot a blend of souls with a range of colours from around the globe.

-And so it was the ‘hosties’ airline attendants or cabin crew attended meetings particularly the one at which the annual award and ‘kingsized’- in physical dimensions if not the amount of the cheque was handed to the winning driver.
+And so it was the ‘hosties’ airline attendants or cabin crew attended meetings particularly the one at which the annual award and kingsized – in physical dimensions if not the amount – cheque was handed to the winning driver.

-He took his prize and the very first Bowin P6- #P6F-119-72 to England late in the year and contested a couple of meetings including the Formula Ford Festival at Snetterton in which fellow Aussies- Buzz Buzaglo, Peter Finlay, John Leffler and Larry Perkins all had a run, a story told in an article about the Bowin P6/P8 I will finish soon.
+Skelton took his prize and the very first Bowin P6, #P6F-119-72, to England late in the year and contested a couple of meetings including the Formula Ford Festival at Snetterton in which fellow Aussies, Buzz Buzaglo, Peter Finlay, John Leffler and Larry Perkins all had a run, a story to be told in an article about the Bowin P6/P8 I will finish soon.
 In the meantime there is a bit about the 1972 FF Festival in this piece about Buzz Buzaglo;

 Bob Skelton in a works MG Midget at Bathurst in 1968 (D Simpson)

-Out of sportscars, Skelton had his first FF season in 1971 in a Bowin P4- he managed to convince Bryan Byrt who had advertised for sale the car speedway ace Garry Rush had been racing (P4A-106-70) with Byrt Ford support, to hang onto it and allow him to race it rather than sell it managing to finish runner-up to Perkins that year.
+Out of sportscars, Skelton had his first FF season in 1971 in a Bowin P4.
+He managed to convince Bryan Byrt who had advertised for sale the car speedway ace Garry Rush had been racing (P4A-106-70) with Byrt Ford support, to hang onto it and allow him to race it rather than sell it.
+He finished runner-up to Perkins that year.
 It was a great performance coming to open-wheelers ‘cold’.

 Skelton got more got serious for 1972.
-He acquired a new P4 from John Joyce (P4A-115-72) and invested in the also new- eligible from that season, Capri XL ‘uprated’ Kent engine- still 1600cc but stronger in certain respects.
-In fact he was the only driver to use the motor from the seasons outset, but he missed the opening Warwick Farm round due to illness, Bob Beasley won in the Jack Brabham Ford Bowin P4X about which I have written in the past.
+He acquired a new P4 from John Joyce (P4A-115-72) and invested in the also new – eligible from that season – Capri XL uprated Kent 711M engine, still 1600cc but stronger in certain respects.
+In fact he was the only driver to use the motor from the season’s outset, but he missed the opening Warwick Farm round due to illness, Bob Beasley won in the Jack Brabham Ford Bowin P4X about which I have written in the past.

-Bob made amends at Sandown but Beasley won at Calder and by the fifth round at Hume Weir, John Leffler (P4A), Beasley and Enno Buesselmann (Elfin 600) all had ‘Kents’- Leffo’s was prepped by Bruce Richardson, Beasley and Buesselmann’s engines by racer/engineer Graham ‘Tubby’ Ritter in Melbourne- all these years later Tubby’s son Michael Ritter continues the family Formula Ford preparation tradition!
+Skelton made amends at Sandown but Beasley won at Calder.
+By the fifth round at Hume Weir, John Leffler (P4A), Beasley and Enno Buesselmann (Elfin 600) all had the uprated Kent.
+Leffo’s was prepped by Bruce Richardson, Beasley and Buesselmann’s engines by racer/engineer Graham ‘Tubby’ Ritter in Melbourne.
+All these years later Tubby’s son, Michael Ritter continues the family Formula Ford preparation tradition!

 Despite that, Skelton won at the Weir and Oran Park but throughout the year John Leffler, a very successful Cooper S sports-sedan racer who initially tasted FF in Alan Vincent’s Bowin P4A, was on the march.
 He had a new P4 of his own and secured Grace Bros sponsorship mid-year which would take him through Formula Ford and ANF2 (Bowin P8) all the way to an F5000 Gold Star win in a Lola T400 Chev in 1976.